Five key takeaways from Donald Trump’s Gaza remarks in Middle East

 Israel has continued to launch attacks across Lebanon and Syria, while continuing to expand illegal settlements in the occupied West Bank.

-While countries across the world have welcomed ending two years of horrific atrocities in Gaza, it remains to be seen how the deal will affect broader conflicts in the region.
+While countries across the world have welcomed the end of two years of horrific atrocities in Gaza, it remains to be seen how the deal will affect broader conflicts in the region.

-Calling for Netanyahu pardon
+Calling for Netanyahu’s pardon

 Trump sang the praises of Benjamin Netanyahu and tried to boost the Israeli prime minister, who is facing corruption charges domestically.